cjohnsto88/git-workshop/README.md

 The GitHub workshop conversation is intended to give students a no distractions insight into using `git` to collaborate and share contributions to a project.
 Two people are required to demonstrate `git add`, `git commit`, `git push` and `git pull` by have a simple conversation through a text file.

 ## Conducting the Conversation
 The best way to conduct the conversation is via a single laptop, but with 2 terminals side by side.
 The terminal on the left being participant A's "computer" and the right terminal being participant B's "computer".
 You will also need a browser with a tab open at the git repo to be used for the demo.
+Start with an **empty** git repo hosted on GitHub.

 ### Cloning, adding, committing and pushing
 1. Participant A clones the repo.
 Remember to `cd` into the directory where the empty repository has been cloned!